 Do you sometimes worry about losing the extra weight after pregnancy?
 That’s normal too.
 Eating healthy and keeping active will help with maintaining a healthy weight.
 Talk to your dietitian and/or primary health care provider for more specific information about your weight gain in your pregnancy.

 Have more questions about weight gain in pregnancy?
-Contact Toronto Health Connection and speak directly with a Registered Dietitian.
+Contact Toronto Public Health and speak directly with a health professional.